vaidehi8913/burer-monteiro/README.md

 ### Edit the code

 The functionality of the visualizer is all in files in the `src` directory.
 The file `BurerMonteiro.js` is a good place to start.
+Make sure you are editing the `master` branch.

 Files in the `public` directory, along with a few files in the `src` directory (`index.js`, `index.css`, `Main.js`) are there to host the site and do other